fusioncharts/dev_centre_docs/getting-started/jquery/api-reference.md

         The optional second parameter passed to this method is the `conversion options` object.<br/>
         `chartAttributes`: An object that contains the attribute name and value pairs meant for the resulting chart, like `caption`, `xAxisName` etc.<br/>
         `major`: A string whose value can be 'row' or 'column'.
 Most tables, when converted to charts, would yield multi-series charts (unless there is only one row/column) where each row or each column is a separate dataset.
 This property specifies whether datasets pertain to individual rows or columns.
 Default value is __row__.<br/>
         `useLabels`: A boolean value which, when set to true, means that one of the rows or columns (depending on the value of `major`) contains the labels for the chart `categories`.
-Default value is __true__.<br/>
+Default value is __true__.<br/><br/>
         `useLegend`: A boolean value that is similar to `useLabels`.
 If true, it means that the table has a row or column containing text that will be used for naming each dataset.
-Default value is __true__.<br/>
+Default value is __true__.<br/><br/>
         `labelSource`: A number that maps to a particular row or column in the table. <br>The value is a numeric index starting from __1__, indicating the row or column that has to be parsed to fetch the labels.
 Therefore, the value __1__ implies the first row, __2__ implies the second row and so on.This option also takes negative values, wherein __-1__ implies the last row, __-2__ implies the second from last row, and so on. <br>The default value is __0__ and in this case the converter module checks if `useLabels` is set to __true__.
 If yes, the converter module traverses through the table and automatically picks up the row or column to be used.
-If no row or column is found, the `labels` property is used to provide the labels.<br/>
+If no row or column is found, the `labels` property is used to provide the labels.<br/><br/>
         `legendSource`: A number that maps to a particular row or column in the table to mark it as the source of names of the datasets.
-The usage is similar to `labelSource`.<br/>
+The usage is similar to `labelSource`.<br/><br/>
-        `ignoreRows`: An array of indices of all the rows that should be ignored while doing the table-to-chart conversion.<br/>
+        `ignoreRows`: An array of indices of all the rows that should be ignored while doing the table-to-chart conversion.<br/><br/>
-        `ignoreCols`: An array of indices of all the columns that should be ignored while doing the table-to-chart conversion.<br/>
+        `ignoreCols`: An array of indices of all the columns that should be ignored while doing the table-to-chart conversion.<br/><br/>
-        `showLabels`: A boolean value indicating whether the labels will be shown in the final chart output or not.<br/>
+        `showLabels`: A boolean value indicating whether the labels will be shown in the final chart output or not.<br/><br/>
-        `showLegend`: A boolean value indicating whether the legend will be shown in the final chart output or not.<br/>
+        `showLegend`: A boolean value indicating whether the legend will be shown in the final chart output or not.<br/><br/>
-        `seriesColors`: An array of hexadecimal color values (e.g. FF0000 or AABB55) that should be assigned to the datasets using one-to-one mapping.<br/>
+        `seriesColors`: An array of hexadecimal color values (e.g. FF0000 or AABB55) that should be assigned to the datasets using one-to-one mapping.<br/><br/>
         `convertBlankTo`: A number that should be used to convert all blank data cells in the table to valid data.
-Default value is __0__.<br/>
+Default value is __0__.<br/><br/>
         `hideTable`: A boolean value indicating whether to hide the table, once the chart is ready, or keep it as is.
-Default is `false`.<br/>
+Default is `false`.<br/><br/>
         `labels`: An array of strings that corresponds to the labels to be used while rendering the chart.
-Among all the ways of specifying labels for the chart, this user-generated array gets the highest preference.<br/>
+Among all the ways of specifying labels for the chart, this user-generated array gets the highest preference.<br/><br/>
         `legend`: An array of strings that correspond to the dataset names to be used while rendering the chart.
-Similar to `labels`.<br/>
+Similar to `labels`.
         </td>
     </tr>
     <tr>